flashpointgt/website_v1/wp-content/plugins/simply-instagram/readme.txt

 		a.)
 Thumbnail - Thumbnail size of photo.
 Exactly 150 x 150. b.)
 Low Resolution - Exactly 306 x 306.
 This value is the default for Simply Instagram Wordpress Plugin. c.)
 Standard Resolution - The largest image with highest quality.
 Dimension is 612 x 612.

+	4.)
+Display - Determine how many photos to be shown.
+Maximum of 20 photos are allowed.

 == Screenshots ==